100+ video editing terms you need to know

 Macro

 Macro refers to a type of camera lens with a long barrel.
-Filmmakers use macro lenses for close focusing.
+Filmmakers generally use macro lenses for close focusing.

-Match Cut
+Match cut

 Matte

-Memory Bank
+Memory bank

 A memory bank is a computer component that stores data.

-Ads that appear within a web video that are not part of the selected media are mid-stream ads.
+Advertisements that appear within a web video that are not part of the selected media are mid-stream ads.

-Mono Audio
+Mono audio

 Mono audio has only one channel, as opposed to stereo audio with two channels.